jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

 .. note:: MO Route is used to route inbound messages (SMS MO) through two possible channels: http and smpps (SMPP Server).

-MO Router helps managing Jasmin's MORoutingTable, which is responsible of providing routes to received SMS MO, here the basics of Jasmin MO routing mechanism:
+MO Router helps managing Jasmin's MORoutingTable, which is responsible of providing routes to received SMS MO, here are the basics of Jasmin MO routing mechanism:

  #. **MORoutingTable** holds ordered **MORoute** objects (each MORoute has a unique order)
  #.
 A **MORoute** is composed of: